Samuel Eaton: Life

 He became an assistant to the parliamentary commissioners of Cheshire.
 He was afterwards chosen teacher of a congregational church at Dukinfield in Cheshire, whence he removed to the neighbouring borough of Stockport, where he preached in the free school.
-In this place he had difficulty with his people, some of whom, says Edmund Calamy, 'ran things to a great height, and grew wiser than their minister'.
-Upon being silenced in 1662 he attended the ministry of John Angier at Denton, near Manchester, where, it is said, many of his old hearers who had disliked him much while he was their minister 'were wrought into a better temper'.
+In this place he had difficulty with his people, some of whom, says Edmund Calamy, "ran things to a great height, and grew wiser than their minister".
+Upon being silenced in 1662 he attended the ministry of John Angier at Denton, near Manchester, where, it is said, many of his old hearers who had disliked him much while he was their minister "were wrought into a better temper".
 He died at Denton 9 Jan.
 1664–5, aged 68, and was buried in the chapel there on the 13th.
 He left no children.
-In his funeral sermon he is stated to have suffered not only from the persecution which raged against the silenced ministers, being 'several times brought into trouble and imprisoned,’ but from grievous bodily affliction; he had 'been dying many years.'
+In his funeral sermon he is stated to have suffered not only from the persecution which raged against the silenced ministers, being "several times brought into trouble and imprisoned", but from grievous bodily affliction; he had "been dying many years".

 Works

-Eaton and his Dukinfield colleague Timothy Taylor entered into sustained controversy with Richard Hollingworth, and Eaton later attacked the theology of both the antitrinitarian John Knowles and the Quakers.
-Eaton's writings were favourably regarded by the council of state, who, convinced of his 'merit and good affection,’ augmented his stipend on two occasions (ib.
+Eaton and his Dukinfield colleague Timothy Taylor entered into sustained controversy with Richard Hollinworth, and Eaton later attacked the theology of both the antitrinitarian John Knowles and the Quakers.
+Eaton's writings were favourably regarded by the council of state, who, convinced of his "merit and good affection", augmented his stipend on two occasions (ib.
 1651, p.
 213, 1654, p.
 293).